 -

-Prepare the Cajuzinho dough: In a saucepan over medium heat, pour the sweetened condensed milk, ground peanuts, cocoa powder, and butter.
-Stir constantly to prevent the mixture from sticking, using a wooden spoon.
-Cook for about 10 to 15 minutes, until the mixture thickens and releases easily from the sides of the pan.
+To prepare the Cajuzinho batter: In a saucepan over medium heat, combine the sweetened condensed milk, ground peanuts, cocoa powder, and butter.
+Stir constantly with a wooden spoon to prevent sticking.
+Cook for approximately 10 to 15 minutes, until the mixture thickens and easily pulls away from the sides of the pan.

 -

-Cool the dough: Transfer the dough to a lightly buttered dish and let it cool completely to room temperature.
-It must be firm enough to be able to be shaped.
+Chill the dough: Transfer the dough to a lightly buttered dish and let it cool completely to room temperature.
+It should be firm enough to be shaped.

 -

-Shape the Cajuzinho: Once the dough has cooled, take a small amount of dough (about a teaspoon) and roll it between your hands to form small cones or oval shapes, reminiscent of a cashew nut.
+Shaping the Cajuzinhos: Once the dough has cooled, take a small amount of dough (about a teaspoon) and roll it between your hands to form small cones or oval shapes, resembling a cashew nut.

 -

-Coat and decorate: Roll each Cajuzinho in the granulated sugar to lightly coat them.
-Next, insert half a peanut or a whole peanut on top of each Cajuzinho for decoration, pressing lightly to hold it in place.
+Coat and decorate: Roll each Cajuzinho in granulated sugar to lightly coat them.
+Then, insert a half or whole peanut on top of each Cajuzinho for decoration, pressing lightly so it stays in place.

 -

-Serve: Arrange the Cajuzinho in paper cases for a festive presentation and serve them at room temperature.
+Serving: Arrange the Cajuzinho in paper cases for a festive presentation and serve at room temperature.